CopernicaMarketingSoftware/Documentation/Mailerq/5.1/settings-alphabetical.md

 | [plugin-directory](plugins#how-are-plugins-loaded)                       | Directory with MailerQ plugins
 | [rabbitmq-address](rabbitmq-config#rabbitmq-address)                     | Location and authentication to connect to RabbitMQ
 | [rabbitmq-consumers](rabbitmq-config#multiple-threads)                   | Amount of consumer threads (default: 1)
+| [rabbitmq-declare](rabbitmq-config#disable-startup-declarations)         | Enable or disable checking and declaring the queues on startup
 | [rabbitmq-dsn](rabbitmq-config#rabbitmq-queues)                          | Your RabbitMQ delivery status notification queue
 | [rabbitmq-durable](rabbitmq-config#persistent-and-durable-settings)      | Durable/not durable RabbitMQ queues (default: true)
 | [rabbitmq-encoding](rabbitmq-config#compression)                         | Choose encoding for messages (such as gzip)